 Richard leads the Family Law Practice group and provides practical and efficient legal advice for private clients in all matters related to family law.
 He has particular expertise with a wide range of property and asset protection matters.
 He appears in trials, mediations and procedural hearings regularly in the Federal Circuit Court and Family Court of Australia to represent clients in respect of their family law matters on both financial and child related issues.
 He also appears regularly in Intervention Order hearings at the Magistrates Court.

-Mei has a depth of experience primarily in family law parenting matters, probate and estate issues.
+Mei has a depth of experience in family law, and significant experience with binding financial agreements (“prenups”), parenting matters, probate and estate issues.
 Her background is in a fast and efficient practice managing among the most challenging and complex parenting matters that confront the Family Law Courts of Australia.
 In addition, she has a history of volunteer work with the Women's Legal Service and continues to main a particular interest in ensuring that clients obtain the best results for their children and grandchildren.
 She is currently volunteering at Southport Community Legal Service.

-Caron is a "later in life" graduate being admitted to Legal Practice in September 2016.
+Caron is a "later in life" lawyer and was admitted to Legal Practice in September 2016.
 She has worked in the family law industry for many years in a number of major firms and has significant experience with litigation and family issues.
-Working as a paralegal within Family Law whilst studying means Caron has a thorough understanding of this area of law.
+Caron has a thorough understanding of processes and the ‘tips and tricks’ to getting the best outcome.
 Prior to commencing her legal career, Caron ran her own business.
-Sheh has a background in physical/outdoor education, also enjoying training and has accompanied groups of overseas adventures including to Kokoda and Mt Kilimanjaro.
+She has a background in physical/outdoor education, also enjoying training and has accompanied groups of overseas adventures including to Kokoda and Mt Kilimanjaro.
 She has four adult children and a supportive husband.

 NEWS AND BLOGS